chsiva/Terraform/README.md

+# Terraform
+    Terraform is an Infrastructure as Code (IaC) tool that can create immutable infrastructure. immutable infrastructure means that once you deploy a server or other infrastructure component, you never modify it directly

 #Basics

     Language: HCL
     current version terrafrom  > 1.3-1.9 are latest state file stored in AWS S3/GCP Cloud storage

+# Updating Labels or Tags on an Immutable EC2 Instance:

+    This is where the concept of immutability might seem to conflict with direct updates:
+    - Internal configuration changes:
+         Changes made inside the running EC2 instance (such as updating an application or patching the OS).
+These should be handled by replacing the instance.
+    - External metadata or attributes: Changes to the resource itself, like its labels (tags in AWS terminology).
+These can often be updated in place by the cloud provider's API.

+#Terraform recreating vm with updating config

+    When you run terraform apply with this updated configuration, Terraform will plan to destroy the old instance and create a new one with the new AMI.

+# Avoid dataloss
+    seperate data volume [ persistent volumes (like EBS volumes in AWS) ] Attach old data voulmes this to new VM
+    Mount Volumes Without Reformatting:
+    Backup and Recovery Strategies like "snapshot"
+    prevent_destroy = true # this will block perform action but will not create a new vm as well

 # terraform folder structure